irmen/Pyro4/docs/source/clientcode.rst

   but it's safe to add to the accepted serializers config item if you have it installed.
 * **pickle**: the legacy serializer.
 Fast and supports almost all types.
 Part of the standard library.
   Has security problems, so it's better to avoid using it.
+* **cloudpickle**: See https://pypi.python.org/pypi/cloudpickle It is similar to pickle serializer, but more capable.
+Extends python's 'pickle' module for serializing and de-serializing python objects to the majority of the built-in python types.
+  Has security problems though, just as pickle.
 * **dill**: See https://pypi.python.org/pypi/dill It is similar to pickle serializer, but more capable.
 Extends python's 'pickle' module for serializing and de-serializing python objects to the majority of the built-in python types.
   Has security problems though, just as pickle.